 2.2 Two songs of applicant’s own choice

-• If you have been studying classical voice for a longer period of time, we prefer you to sing one of the choices also in a language other than English or Thai.
+• If you have been studying classical voice for a longer period of time, we prefer you to sing songs from other periods and languages.

 • You may chose songs from either classical or musical theatre traditions.